 - Fixed and secure

-Dental implants are fixed and feel like your natural teeth, giving you confidence to eat what you enjoy and laugh and speak with confidence.
+Dental implants are fixed and feel like your natural teeth, giving you confidence to eat what you enjoy and laugh and speak without thought.

 Dental implants can be used to stabilise existing dentures.
 This is particularly useful in the lower jaw where full lower dentures are often loose.
 The dentures can be connected to implants via press-stud like connections.
-Click here for more information on overduntures
+To view more information on overdentures.

 - Improved nutrition

 As you are able to enjoy a wider range of foods, you will also have improved chew function, ensuring you receive greater nutrition from digesting the foods you eat.

 Patients also report that tooth loss makes them “feel older” and self conscious about their smile.
 Dental implants offer the best solution as patients comment it is like having their natural teeth again.